The chief rabbi of Argentina, Gabriel Davidovich, was assaulted in his home in the capital of Buenos Aires on Monday, the local community reported.

 The chief rabbi of Mexico, Shlomo Tawil, spoke to Davidovich when he was in the hospital before he was taken into intensive care.
 He said that the intruders broke in from the roof and told him, "You are the rabbi of the AMIA [Argentine Israelite Mutual Association]."

-- France's Jewish community looks to Macron for answers after series of anti-Semitic crimes
+- France's Jewish Community Looks to Macron for Answers

 The AMIA building was bombed in 1994, killing 85 people and injuring hundreds.
 The attack is associated with Iran and Hezbollah, but no suspects have been convicted.